johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Deprecation of Microsoft Edge Support page.** To improve end user experience, *edge://support* is being deprecated.
 The information found on *edge://support* is available on other pages: *edge://version*, *edge://metrics-internals*, *edge://extensions*, and *edge://policy*.

 - **AI theme generator.** Microsoft Edge includes an AI theme generator that allows users to input a text string and generate a series of images to preview as browser themes.
-Applying the theme includes setting the generated image on the Edge new tab page and applying the image's dominant color to the browser frame.
-Users can now find a new entry point in *edge://settings/appearance* which will direct them to [AI Theme Generator: Create a Custom Browser Theme](https://www.microsoft.com/en-us/edge/create-a-theme?ep=762&es=147&form=MT00OT).
+Applying the theme includes setting the generated image on the Microsoft Edge new tab page and applying the image's dominant color to the browser frame.
+Users can now find a new entry point in *edge://settings/appearance* which directs them to [AI Theme Generator: Create a Custom Browser Theme](https://www.microsoft.com/en-us/edge/create-a-theme?ep=762&es=147&form=MT00OT).
 Admins can control availability to this feature using the [AIGenThemesEnabled](/deployedge/microsoft-edge-policies#aigenthemesenabled) policy.
-If an admin chooses to disable the feature via policy, the page linked in Microsoft Edge Settings will be available, but users won't be allowed to generate images and they'll see an error message. **Note:** This is a controlled feature rollout.
+If an admin chooses to disable the feature via policy, the page linked in Microsoft Edge Settings is available, but users will not be allowed to generate images and they'll see an error message. **Note:** This is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

 ## Version 132.0.2957.11: November 22, 2024